|Size:||51,000 sq. ft.|

 - A solar panel array covering the entire roof generates the required power to achieve net zero energy.

-- The building is pursuing Living Building Status.
+- The building has achieved Living Building Status.

 - It has achieved Net Zero Energy/Water and met the Architecture 2030 Challenge with 83% energy saved (10 EUI) and 80% water saved (rainwater, greywater).